practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Hy/README.md

 ## Program factorial.hy for terminal input and output

-Appraisal (*) makes hope that transpiling the [Clojure solution](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/02%20-%20functional%20languages/Clojure/random_streams_for_perf_stats_core.clj) into a Hy solution should work rather smoothly.
+Transpiling the [Clojure solution](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/02%20-%20functional%20languages/Clojure/random_streams_for_perf_stats_core.clj), sitting on top of the Java ecosystem, into a Hy solution, just sitting on top of the Python ecosystem, should work rather smoothly.

 But first make a little Hy program named _factorial.hy_, with some help from "Big AI", which tests input and output operations on the terminal, often a critical thing with functional programming: